ivenms/github-media-recorder/README.md

   - List, preview (modal for audio/video), delete, and share files (Web Share API)
   - Thumbnails supported for both audio and video files
 - **Upload to GitHub**
-  - Upload files to a user-specified GitHub repository (requires personal access token, owner, repo)
+  - Upload files to your GitHub repositories using Personal Access Tokens
   - Upload progress bar, status (pending, uploading, success, error), and retry on failure
-  - Uploads to a `media/` directory in the repo
+  - Configurable upload path in repository settings
 - **Settings**
+  - Configure repository and upload path
-  - Configure GitHub token, owner, repo, and preferred audio format (MP3/WAV)
+  - Choose preferred audio format (MP3/WAV)
   - Settings are persisted in localStorage
 - **PWA & Mobile-First**
   - Installable as a PWA, with offline support and background sync